United States Football League (2010): American Spring Football League

 In 2022, Dywer reemerged as the founder and CEO of the upstart American Spring Football League (ASFL), after he claimed he lost the USFL trademarks as a result of a lawyer misconduct.
 The ASFL an aim to start a season in 2023, in "eight or nine cities".
 According to Dywer, the league will play in "medium markets", which has "large stadium venues available", although the teams would start play in smaller stadiums and move to the bigger ones when "they'll established strong enough fan base".
 He also mentioned there will be no preseason games.
 The championship game will be called "The Dixon Cup" to honor the late businessman David Dixon, who championed spring football.
 On April 13, 2023 the league announced that the targeted launch date is 2024, which was later pushed again to 2025.
-As of 2025, there have been no further developments, the league website was shutdown and the project is believed to have been abandoned.
+As of 2025, there have been no further developments, the league website was shut down and the project is believed to have been abandoned.

 Dywer announced the league would adopt a number of new rules, including: A four-point field goal from 55-yards or greater, a 30-second play clock and an option to earn 1 point for the kicking team if the kickoff goes through the uprights (while the return team will receives the ball at the 15-yard line).